Flag

 World Bank: Control of Corruption Percentile Rank 96

 Australia has a robust legal framework to combat corruption, characterized by transparent government procurement and active participation in international anti-corruption efforts.
-The Criminal Code Act 1995 criminalizes bribery of foreign officials, imposing severe penalties for individuals and corporations.
-While corruption is generally not seen as a barrier to business, risks remain, particularly in foreign bribery and the mining sector, with various agencies at both national and state levels dedicated to ensuring integrity and transparency.
+The Criminal Code Act 1995 criminalizes bribery of foreign officials, with severe penalties for individuals and corporations.
+While corruption is generally not seen as a barrier to business in Australia, risks do exist, particularly in foreign bribery and the mining sector.

 Economy

-Australia's economy is characterized by a strong focus on foreign direct investment (FDI), with the United States being the largest source, totaling USD 174 billion in 2022.
-The country has implemented various measures to strengthen national security in foreign investments while maintaining a low rejection rate for proposed investments.
-Despite challenges such as a tight labor market and inflation, Australia's economy is projected to grow by 1.5 percent in 2023.
+Australia's economy is characterized by a strong openness to foreign direct investment (FDI), with the United States being the largest source of such investments, totaling USD 174 billion in 2022.
+Despite recent changes aimed at enhancing national security through stricter investment screening, the rejection rate for proposed investments remains low, and the economy is projected to grow by 1.5 percent in 2023, supported by a tight labor market and a declining inflation rate.

 Floating Section Image